9 Ways to Slay Your New Year's Weight Loss ResolutionNov 2, 2021

 Research shows that deciding what you’ll eat well ahead of the point where you’re ravenous and prone to eating whatever you see first, or you’re in a restaurant and about to order, can help you make healthier choices that are aligned with your weight-loss goals.

 If you’re new to cooking, particularly healthy cooking, you don’t need a lot of fancy kitchen gadgets to get started.
 Basics such as measuring cups and spoons, a decent (sharpened) knife, cutting boards, pots and pans, a blender, wooden cooking spoons, and a spatula can get you up and running.
 Watching cooking shows and gathering a variety of healthy, easy-to-follow recipes can provide a quick culinary crash course.

 4. Exercise Regularly

 Exercise and eating right go hand in hand.
 The more active you are, the more energized and empowered you’ll feel.
-Krista Haynes, R.D. and Openfit nutrition manager, says: “If you make other positive lifestyle choices [such as working out], then general health and self-care becomes top of mind and you’re more likely to carry it over into all areas of your life, including what you eat.”
+Krista Maguire, RD., CSSD, and Openfit nutrition manager, says: “If you make other positive lifestyle choices [such as working out], then general health and self-care becomes top of mind and you’re more likely to carry it over into all areas of your life, including what you eat.”

 While you need to clean up your diet and eat appropriate portions within a specific calorie range to lose weight, working out can rev your metabolism, increase your amount of lean muscle mass (read: you’ll eventually look fit, not just thinner), and help you maintain an overall healthier and high-functioning body.
 Exercise and increased daily activity (walking, taking the stairs, cleaning the house, riding a bike) can help improve sleep quality, mental outlook, self-esteem, and productivity.

 Eating healthy doesn’t have to be a chore.
 To make it easier and way more fun, set a weekly virtual cooking date with a friend.
 Chip in for ingredients and test out new healthy recipes you’ve both been wanting to try.

 If you make seemingly mundane tasks, such as grocery shopping, chopping vegetables, and stocking the freezer with make-ahead meals, more social, you’ll make catching up productive and positive for you and your friend.

 6. Use an App to Stay on Track